PAIA immedia Ecosystem

 7.3 Customer records

-Please be aware that immedia Studio (Pty) Ltd is very concerned about protecting the confidential information of its customers.
+Please be aware that the immedia ecosystem (Pty) Ltd is very concerned about protecting the confidential information of its customers.
 Please motivate any request for customer information very carefully, having regard to Sections 63 to 67 of the Act.
 Customer information includes the following:

-- Any records a customer has provided to immedia Studio (Pty) Ltd or a third party acting for or on behalf of immedia Studio (Pty) Ltd;
+- Any records a customer has provided to the immedia ecosystem (Pty) Ltd or a third party acting for or on behalf of the immedia ecosystem (Pty) Ltd;

 - Contractual information;